Charging Comparison

 Quick verdict

-The BYD SEAL U has a higher peak charging speed at 140 kW DC, but the BMW iX1 actually finishes the 10-80% charge faster (33 min vs 34 min) thanks to its smaller battery.
-The BMW iX1 is more efficient at 170 Wh/km.
+The BYD SEAL U has the higher published DC charging figure at 140 kW, but the published charge-time data matters more for road-trip stops.
+The BMW iX1 is listed at about 30 minutes versus 34 minutes for the BYD SEAL U. The BMW iX1 is more efficient at approximately 170 Wh/km.
 The BYD SEAL U offers more WLTP rated range at 500 km.

 Side-by-Side Specs